jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 #### SEWING:

-1. Middlebury Sew ’N’Vac ~ $50.00 Gift Certi?cate - for Best Sewn Garment
+1. Middlebury Sew ’N’Vac ~ $50.00 Gift Certificate - for Best Sewn Item (not a quilt)
-2. Middlebury Sew’N’Vac, $25 gift certi?cate for the most outstanding garment sewn by a youth.
+2. Middlebury Sew’N’Vac ~ $25 Gift Certificate for the most outstanding item (not a quilt) sewn by a youth.

 #### QUILTING:

-1. The Quilters’Corner at Middlebury Sew’N’Vac- $50 gift certificate, for the most outstanding quilt.
+1. The Quilters’Corner at Middlebury Sew’N’Vac ~ $50 gift certificate, for the most outstanding quilt.
-2. The Quilters’Comer at Middlebury Sew’N’Vac— $50 gift certificate, for the most outstanding quilt quilted by a professional on a commercial machine.
+2. The Quilters’Comer at Middlebury Sew’N’Vac ~ $50 gift certificate, for the most outstanding quilt quilted by a professional on a commercial machine.
-3. The Quilters’Corner at Middlebury Sew’N’Vac— $50 gift certificate, for the most outstanding other quilted item (pillow, bag, wall hanging, etc.)
+3. The Quilters’Corner at Middlebury Sew’N’Vac ~ $50 gift certificate, for the most outstanding other quilted item (pillow, bag, wall hanging, etc.)
-4. The Quilters’Corner at Middlebury Sew’N’Vac— $25 gift certi?cate for the most outstanding quilt by youth.
+4. The Quilters’Corner at Middlebury Sew’N’Vac ~ $25 gift certificate for the most outstanding quilt by youth.

 #### EMBROIDERY & NEEDLEPOINT:

-1. Rae Dwight Award~$50.00 for an Most Outstanding entry in Embroidery & Needlepoint.
+1. Rae Dwight Award ~ $50.00 for an Most Outstanding entry in Embroidery & Needlepoint.
-2. Rae Dwight Award~$25.00 for an Outstanding entry in Embroidery 8: Needlepoint by a youth 18 or under.
+2. Rae Dwight Award ~ $25.00 for an Outstanding entry in Embroidery 8: Needlepoint by a youth 18 or under.
-3. Rose Ann Farese Memorial award-$75 for innovative modern stitching.
+3. Rose Ann Farese Memorial award ~ $75 for innovative modern stitching.

 #### RUGS:

 1. Amy Oxford Award ~ $50.00 - Most Outstanding entry in Hooking and Braiding.
+2. Suzanne Douglas Award ~ $25.00 - Most outstanding entry in hooking and braiding.

 #### WOODWORK: